Entry as an Undergraduate or Graduate Applicant

 Find out more about the interview process by reading our frequently asked questions.

-Applicants should be aware that there are compulsory compliance requirements prior to commencing the Bachelor of Medical Studies.
+Applicants should be aware that there are compulsory compliance requirements prior to commencing the Bond Medical Program.

 All applicants must provide formal documentary evidence of English language proficiency.
-Please refer to the english language proficiency requirements page for detailed information.
+Bond University reserves the right to request evidence of English language proficiency during the assessment process.
+Please refer to the English language requirements page for detailed information.